AlbertoGobbo/InfluxDB/README.md

 # About this project

-The aim of this project is to create an API which is able to guarantee the communication from client to server and vice versa.
+The aim of this project is to create an API for Gruppone's Stalker project, which is able to guarantee the communication from client to server and vice versa.

 ## Library in use